 One letter of recommendation from a UC Berkeley faculty member; this letter should be sent to email@example.com

-One letter (or e-mail) from a research supervisor at the University of Erlangen-Nuremberg, with indication of the duration of your stay
+One short letter (or e-mail) from a research supervisor at the University of Erlangen-Nuremberg, with indication of the duration of your stay

 A short c.v.